cardano-foundation/CIPs/CIP-0118/README-nested.md

 This CIP provides a partial solution to the problems described in [CPS-15](https://github.com/cardano-foundation/CIPs/pull/779).
-In particular, it describes some ledger changes that allow intent settlement of intents that require “counterparty irrelevance”, including many of the swap use cases and dApp fee sponsorship.
+In particular, it describes some ledger changes that allow settlement of intents that require “counterparty irrelevance”, including many of the swap use cases and dApp fee sponsorship.
 The motivation behind designing this solution is _Babel fees_, which is a requirement to support "paying transaction fees in a non-Ada currency".